cscorley/dissertation/chapters/5_discussion/2_dit.md

 #### Batch changesets are better than batch snapshot *and* changesets in the simulated environment are better than batch changesets

-We note that this situation never occurs.
+I note that this situation never occurs.
 This also supports the hypothesis that historical simulation more accurately portrays the system over time as it more accurately captures the correct state of the system (i.e., the developers maintaining the system) at the point in time when querying is done.
 Since